Universal Orlando vs. Disney World

 It would take many trips to Disney World to see and experience everything, so don’t expect to do it all in one visit!

-Both resorts continually add next attractions and restaurants that keep it fresh and exciting.
+Both resorts continually add new attractions and restaurants so they remain fresh and exciting.
 If you think you’ve seen everything one year, the following year could draw you back with new additions.
 This is especially true at Walt Disney World.

 3. Which resort has a more nostalgic feeling?

 These two Orlando theme parks have completely different histories.